1Password/scim-examples/beta/docker/README.md

 ### Connect your SCIM bridge to Google Workspace

-If you are integrating with Google Workspace, use the `compose.gw.yaml` file to merge the Workspace configuration and create the additional Docker secrets needed for Workspace into the canonical configuration and deploy the stack:
+If you are integrating with Google Workspace, use the `compose.gw.yaml` file to merge the Workspace configuration and create the additional Docker secrets needed for Workspace into the canonical configuration inline, and deploy the stack:
 > **Warning**
 >
 > If you are *not* integrating with Workspace, skip this section and [test your SCIM bridge](#test-your-scim-bridge).